 Hedgerow Theatre - Philadelphia and the Countryside

 Billed as "America's oldest continuously operating Residential Repertory Theatre," Hedgerow Theatre was known as the “mother of all Philadelphia theatres.”
 The Hedgerow’s historic structure is today home to resident and company actors who perform a wide range of drama, comedy and children's shows.

 The Strand-Capitol - Dutch Country Roads

-Located on the corner of George and Philadelphia Streets in downtown York, the Strand-Capitol Performing Arts Center serves as a leading arts presenter in southcentral Pennsylvania.
-The complex encompasses five buildings, including its two historic theaters – the Capitol Theatre, built in 1906 as a one-level dance hall and opera house, and the Strand Theatre, which opened in 1925 primarily for vaudeville and silent film.
+Located on the corner of George and Philadelphia streets in downtown York, the Strand-Capitol Performing Arts Center serves as a leading arts presenter in southcentral Pennsylvania.
+The complex encompasses five buildings, including its two historic theaters – the Capitol Theatre, built in 1906 as a one-level dance hall and opera house, and the Strand Theatre, which opened in 1925 primarily for vaudeville and silent films.

 Hershey Theatre - Dutch Country Roads

 The magnificent Hershey Theatre was conceived by entrepreneur and philanthropist Milton S. Hershey as part of his “Great Building Campaign” of the Great Depression.
 Dedicated in 1933, the theatre is famous for its intricate architecture and workmanship, and it remains a top notch facility for central Pennsylvania theatre, dance, and movies.

 Byham Theater - Pittsburgh and its Countryside